(Eszopiclone) Lunesta Side Effects, Warnings, Overdose Dangers, Addiction & Withdrawal

 Inform your physician or pharmacist if you are taking any additional medications that make you drowsy, such as alcohol, marijuana (cannabis), sedatives (such as lorazepam, zolpidem, or alprazolam), muscle relaxants (such as carisoprodol, cyclobenzaprine), or antihistamines (such as cetirizine, diphenhydramine).

-All of your medications, including allergy and cold/cough remedies, should have their labels read carefully because they may contain drowsiness-inducing ingredients.
+All your medications, including allergy and cold/cough remedies, should have their labels read carefully because they may contain drowsiness-inducing ingredients.
 Inquire with your pharmacist about the safe use of those products.

 Lunesta and zopiclone are very similar.
 While taking Lunesta, avoid taking medications that contain zopiclone.